 In other cases, you may be able to get a highly discounted laptop.
 I’ll go over some legit ways to get free laptops here.
 I’ll also share avenues for getting highly discounted laptops.

 I’ll be right up front and tell you that most of these options apply to people in one of two parties.
-In most cases, you need to be in a lower income tax bracket, or you need to be a college student.
+In most cases, you need to be in a lower income tax bracket, or you need to be a high school or college student.

 If you fall into one of those two categories, you’ve got many more options for getting a free laptop computer.

 On the other side of the coin, however, are the highly discounted laptops.
 In some cases, anyone can qualify for getting a really good deal on a highly discounted laptop computer.
-However, some organizations sell the discounted laptops to low income people only.
+However, some online and local organizations sell discounted laptops to low-income people only.

 Check out the options below and see if any of them will work for you.

 In This Article

 - 10 Ways to Get a Highly Discounted Laptop Computer